On the emergence of the Lorentzian metric structure of space-time in general relativity: Recovering the Lorentzian structure

-Using our two plausible probability assumptions of Section \ref{two} we could equip the spatio-temporal continuum fullfilled with macroscopic matter with the expected structure of a Lorentzian manifold, called a space-time in general relativity in the broad sense.
-More precisely we could reproduce the signature of the metric i.e., its infinitesimal structure only.
-The next question is whether or not can one go further and say something on the local and then the global structure of $h$ that is, reproduce the Einstein equation in this framework over $N$ too and then obtain a space-time in the strict sense i.e., a Lorentzian manifold satisfying a specific Einstein equation.
-(Note that the treatment of the Einstein equation in the substantiation of general relativity in \cite{ehl-pir-sch} is missing.)
-Concerning this important point, observe that our constructions so far suffer from an ambiguity.
-Given an event $e\in M\subset N$, on the one hand we have constructed its probability from the spatial metric $g$ along its sample $M$ as $p_g(U)$ where $e\in U\subset M$ is an open subset; on the other hand {\bf Assumption 1} says that the probability $p(e)$ of this event is related with its progression in $N$.
-We also know via Lemma \ref{kulcslemma} that the progression of $e$ cannot be a subset of $M\subset N$ hence the asserted equality $p_g(U)=p(e)$ assumes some relationship between the 1 codimensional Riemannian submanifold $(M,g)$ and its ambient space $(N,h)$.
-One expects that this relationship is the Einstein equation.
-Although we have not been able (yet) to derive precisely the Einstein equation itself in this way, we can at least collect some promising evidences in this direction.
-Introducing the extrinsic curvature $k$ of $(M,g)\subset (N,h)$ we can write the Einstein equation on $(N,h)$ with matter $T$, satisfying the dominant energy condition, in the form of constraint equations along $(M,g)\subset (N,h)$ as usual, cf. \cite[Equations 10.2.41 and 10.2.42]{wal}:
+Based on our two plausible probability assumptions of Section \ref{two}, we have been able to equip the physical continuum fulfilled with macroscopic matter with the expected structure of a Lorentzian manifold, called a space-time in general relativity in the broad sense.
+More precisely, we could reproduce only the signature of the metric {\it i.e.}, its infinitesimal structure.
+The next question is whether or not can one go further and say something on the local and then the global structure of $h$ that is, reproduce the Einstein equation in this framework over $N$ too, and then obtain a space-time in the strict sense {\it i.e.}, a Lorentzian manifold satisfying a specific Einstein equation.\footnote{Note that the treatment of the Einstein equation in the substantiation of general relativity in \cite{ehl-pir-sch} is missing.} Concerning this important point, observe that our constructions so far suffer from an ambiguity.
+Given an event $e\in M\subset N$, on the one hand we have constructed its probability from the spatial metric $g$ along its sample $M$ as $p_g(U_e)$ where $U_e\subset M$ is an open subset about $e\in $M; on the other hand {\bf Assumption 1} says that the probability $p(e)$ of the same event is assigned to (one of) its progression(s) in $N$.
+We also know via Lemma \ref{kulcslemma} that the progression of $e$ cannot be a subset of $M\subset N$ hence thinking of $p_g(U_e)$ as the predefined relative frequency of the progression, the asserted equality $p_g(U_e)=p(e)$ above assumes some relationship between the 1 codimensional Riemannian submanifold $(M,g)$ and its ambient space $(N,h)$.
+We {\it conjecture} that this relationship is the Einstein equation.\footnote{Appearance of the Einstein equation, usually considered as having a highly deterministic character, in a probabilistic context is not surprising in light of the aforementioned canonical connection between finite-volume Riemannian manifolds and Kolmogorov probability spaces.} Although we have not been able (yet) to derive precisely the Einstein equation itself or any of its equivalent reformulations in this way, we can at least, as a first compatibility check, exhibit a promising evidence in this direction as follows.
+Introducing the extrinsic curvature $k$ of $(M,g)\subset (N,h)$ we can write the Einstein equation on $(N,h)$ with matter $T$, satisfying the dominant energy condition, in the form of constraint equations along $(M,g)\subset (N,h)$, cf. \cite[Equations 10.2.41 and 10.2.42]{wal}, as usual: